SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To edit a bulk operation follow these steps:

-1. Hover over the bulk operation you want to edit and click the 3-dots icon.
+1. Hover over the bulk operation you want to edit and click the menu icon.
 2. In the context menu click **Edit operation schedule**.
 3. In the upcoming window you may change the "Start Date" and "Delay" values.
 4. To change operation details click **Show operation details**.